Up a Tree (album)

 Up a Tree is the debut studio album by Looper, released in 1999.
 It peaked at number 23 on the UK Independent Albums Chart, as well as number 79 on the Scottish Albums Chart.

-The album was recorded shortly after Looper had recruited two new members, Ronnie Black and Scott Twynholm.
+Critical reception

+The Guardian wrote: "What initially seems like the usual mumbling and twee strummery gradually reveals drum'n'bass touches, the keyboard line from the Doors' 'LA Woman' and plinkety percussion loops."